rust-lang/rust/active/0000-trait-based-exception-handling.md

 The laws should be sufficient to rule out any "icky" impls.
-For example, an impl for `Vec` where an exception is represented as the empty vector, and a normal result as a single-element vector: here the third law fails, because if the `Vec` has more than element *to begin with*, then it's not possible to translate to a different carrier type and then back without losing information.
+For example, an impl for `Vec` where an exception is represented as the empty vector, and a normal result as a single-element vector: here the third law fails, because if the `Vec` has more than one element *to begin with*, then it's not possible to translate to a different carrier type and then back without losing information.

 The `bool` impl may be surprising, or not useful, but it *is* well-behaved:
 `bool` is, after all, isomorphic to `Result<(), ()>`.
 This `impl` may be